 Here the thread is frayed on edges deliberately as a way of distressing.

-These jeans will have a relaxed fit and has an external tool pocket and hammer loop.
+These jeans will have a relaxed fit and has an external tool pocket (or many) and hammer loop.

 Jeans made of corduroy denim.

 This has a lacing up at the side seam.

 This is a pair of jeans with a seam down the front of the legs, which looks like a pintuck.